larics/schunk_lwa4p_ros/README.md

  - [x] Decouple models for separator tool and separator distancer to enable setting it up
  - [x] Reconfigure separator holder collisions
  - [x] Init separator distancer in separator holder
- - [/] Add powerline and magnetic field --> Simulation postponed
- - [ ] Add powerline and magnetic field to possible moveit collisions (no camera = no octomap)
+ - [x] Add powerline to robot model for collisions
  - [x] Write node for dummy pose sending (send pose, reach goal, hardcode at first)
  - [x] Create action server for moveToLine, rotateTool, setUpDistancer -> moveGroup already has those
  - [x] Think of a way to decouple separator from holder after setting it up (prismatic joint, possible move arm freely, dynamically change robot description? not advised).
  - [x] Check Path Tolerance Violated (Changed dynamic joint params, error reduced)
- - [ ] Create Gazebo world with powerlines
+ - [x] Create Gazebo world with powerlines (robot model)
  - [x] Integrate descartes cartesian planner
  - [x] use TracIK for IK
  - [x] Build and use OpenRAVE
+ - [x] Reconfigured schunk_robots to match new joint names
+ - [x] Added MoveToPose action server
  - [ ] Create configuration for FastIK (analytical inverse kinematics for Descartes)
  - [ ] Create node for continuous replanning

 # Possible improvements

- - [ ] Add powerline as Git submodule into schunk_ros_package, and use it if neccessary
+ - [x] Add powerline as Git submodule into schunk_ros_package, and use it if neccessary (not neccessary)
  - [ ] Think of algorithm for removing separator distancer (information about powerline location is not enough)